mehmetyucelsaritas/MLOps_Project/reports/README.md

 >
 > Answer:

 Total coverage is 92%.
 No, achieving 100% code coverage does not guarantee that the code is free of errors.
 Code coverage only indicates the proportion of code executed during tests, but it does not reflect the quality of the tests or verify that the logic is correct.
 Even if every line is executed, bugs or logical errors may still exist.
 Furthermore, code coverage does not capture edge cases or unexpected inputs that could cause failures.
 Therefore, thorough testing and code reviews remain essential for ensuring code quality and reliability.
 In our project, we have **100% code coverage** for the embedding model (`embedding.py`) and the retrieve (`retrieve.py`).
-The training script and visualization script are included, but since I did not develop them, they are not covered by our tests.

 ### Question 9